-When needed, eligibility workers and other staff will help the customer with the application process.
+When needed, Benefits and Eligibility Specialists and other staff will help the customer with the application process.

 Customers may also have someone of their choice help them with the application process.
 This includes:

 - Going with the customer to the local office; - Helping the customer fill out the application; and - Representing the customer.